ncl-cancer-alliance/hpv_etl_code/README.md

 Once Local_authority tab is formatted this way, the files can be saved again in the 'Data' folder of the project directory.

+NOTE - This python code replaces the data in the table each time it is run.
+Therefore, ensure you have *all* Academic Years of data saved in the 'Data' folder of the project directory.

 **EXCECUTING THE CODE:**